cwi-dis/cwipc_test/readme.md

 Repo for pointcloud tests and other miscellaneous stuff.

+> As of December 2023 this readme file is seriously outdated, and often plainly wrong.

 ## cwipc\_unity\_test

 This is a Unity project intended to help development of the `cwipc_unity` package (which lives on github in <https://github.com/cwi-dis/cwipc_unity>).